When will my child’s teeth appear?

 The first teeth to start pushing through the gums will be the bottom front teeth known as incisors closely followed by the top front teeth.
 The back teeth usually appear last.

-Children usually have all their teeth by the time they’re two and a half, though there are exceptions to the rule.
+Children usually have all their teeth by the time they’re 2-3 years of age, though there are exceptions to the rule.

 Why is teething painful?

 Think about it like this.
 Your baby’s gums are happily gliding along through life when a tooth underneath decides it wants to push through.
 As the tooth pushes its way out into the world, the gums are often understandably sore and painful.
 It usually takes around 3-5 days before the tooth finally breaks through the gums (at which point, the pain usually ends) and you may find that your child is unusually fussy during this time.

 What are the signs of teething pain in babies?

 Before the first tooth appears, your baby might show these early signs of teething:

 - Excessive dribbling

 - A desire to chew on whatever they can find